 |

-Well webbed hare feet should be of good size with toes well-rounded and close. |
+| Feet: | Well webbed hare feet should be of good size with toes well-rounded and close. |

-Tail of medium length; medium heavy at the base.
+| Tail: | Tail of medium length; medium heavy at the base.
 The tail should be straight or slightly curved and should not curl over back or side kink. |

-The gait should be smooth, free and effortless, giving the impression of great power and strength.
+| Gait/Movement: | The gait should be smooth, free and effortless, giving the impression of great power and strength.
 When viewed from the side, there should be good reach with no restrictions of movement in the front and plenty of drive in the rear, with good flexion of the stifle and hock joints.
 Coming at you, there should be no sign of elbows being out.
 When the Chesapeake is moving away from you, there should be no sign of cowhockness from the rear.
 As speed increases, the feet tend to converge toward a centre line of gravity.

 |

-Coat should be thick and short, nowhere over 1½ inches long, with a dense fine woolly undercoat.
+| Coat: | Coat should be thick and short, nowhere over 1½ inches long, with a dense fine woolly undercoat.
 Hair on the face and legs should be very short and straight with a tendency to wave on the shoulders, neck, back and loins only.
 Moderate feathering on rear of hindquarters and tail is permissible.
 The texture of the Chesapeake's coat is very important, as the Chesapeake is used for hunting under all sorts of adverse weather conditions, often working in ice and snow.
 The oil in the harsh outer coat and woolly undercoat is of extreme value in preventing the cold water from reaching the Chesapeake's skin and aids in quick drying.
 A Chesapeake's coat should resist the water in the same way that a duck's feathers do.
 When the Chesapeake leaves the water and shakes, the coat should not hold water at all, being merely moist.
+Disqualifications: A coat that is curly or has a tendency to curl all over the body must be disqualified.
+Feathering on the tail or legs over 1¾ inches long must be disqualified.

 |

-The colour of the Chesapeake Bay Retriever must be as nearly that of its working surroundings as possible.
+| Colour: | The colour of the Chesapeake Bay Retriever must be as nearly that of its working surroundings as possible.
 Any colour of brown, sedge or deadgrass is acceptable, self-coloured Chesapeakes being preferred.
 One colour is not to be preferred over another.
 A white spot on the breast, belly, toes, or back of the feet (immediately above the large pad) is permissible, but the smaller the spot the better, solid coloured preferred.
 The colour of the coat and its texture must be given every consideration when judging on the bench or in the ring.
 Honourable scars are not to be penalized.
+Disqualifications: Black coloured; white on any part of the body except breast, belly, toes, or back of feet must be disqualified.

 |

-Height--Males should measure 58.42 to 66.04 centimetres (23 to 26 inches); females should measure 53.34 to 60.96 centimetres (21 to 24 inches).
+| Sizes: | Proportion, Substance Height--Males should measure 58.42 to 66.04 centimetres (23 to 26 inches); females should measure 53.34 to 60.96 centimetres (21 to 24 inches).

 Oversized or undersized animals are to be severely penalized.